RotherOSS/extendedarticleedit/doc/content/index.rst

 Description
 ===========
-The package ExtendedArticleEdit allows editing of article dynamic fields, customer visibility and time accounting for all article types, including E-Mails, as well as editing subject, body and attachments for internal and phone articles.
+The package ExtendedArticleEdit allows editing of article dynamic fields, customer visibility and time accounting for all article types, including e-mails, as well as editing subject, body and attachments for internal and phone articles.

 System requirements
 ===================